 However, if nanotechnology could shrink the particles to a tiny fraction of their current size, this may help with absorption, and therefore any potential effects would be magnified.
 Not only would this be beneficial from an effectiveness point of view, but it would also be considerably cheaper for users who use CBD regularly.

 Another option is to use a water-soluble CBD cream or balm.
 The human body is 95% water, and the skin can easily absorb these types of products.
 You may find rubbing cream into your skin after a workout supports relief from activity-induced discomfort or inflammation.

-If CBD particles can penetrate even deeper into muscle fibres and cells which are inflamed, the results could be enhanced.
+If CBD particles can penetrate even deeper into muscle fibres and cells, this can promote better results.

 How Close Is This Technology?

 Nanotechnology already exists and continues to evolve.
-Some companies are already using nanotechnology in combination with CBD products, but you should know that researchers are still trying to find scientifically-proven links between CBD and medicinal benefits.
+Some companies are already using nanotechnology in combination with CBD products, but researchers are still trying to find scientifically-proven links between CBD and its benefits.
 Until that is the case, people should be aware that any statements on websites should not be intended to diagnose, treat, cure or prevent any disease.